connamara/quickfixn/scripts/README_FOR_NEW_VERSIONS.md

 ### `Delete-Generated-Sources.ps1`

+You probably don't need to do this.
 Deletes all generated sources.
 Occasionally useful.

 ### `Bump-Versions.ps1`

 Updates the "Version" tag in each csproj file.

+The script output will tell you how to create a git tag for this release.
+Do it!

 ### `Build-Zip-Release.ps1`